akeneo/pim-docs/technical_overview/teamwork_assistant/widget_extension_points.rst

 for each contributor and for the owner.
 Contributors see completeness depending on their own permissions.
 The owner sees the full completeness of family requirements.

-.. _`project calculation`: project_completeness.html

 .. tip::

-    To know more about the completeness calculation, you can read `project calculation`_.
+    To know more about the completeness calculation, you can read :doc:`project calculation <project_completeness>`.

 Widget extension points?
 ________________________